bulatdavletov/Set-Theme-for-All-Components/plan.md

 - Uses only hardcoded Light and Dark themes instead of searching for available themes
 - Shows the total number of checked layers in both the main view and results screen
 - Added menu commands for direct theme application without UI:
-  - "Apply Dark Theme to All" command applies Dark theme to all components with notifications for feedback
+  - "Set Dark Theme to All" command applies Dark theme to all components with notifications for feedback
-  - "Apply Light Theme to All" command applies Light theme to all components with notifications for feedback
+  - "Set Light Theme to All" command applies Light theme to all components with notifications for feedback
   - Both commands show the number of components updated and layers checked
   - Both commands notify about any skipped components with circular references
   - Commands operate in a UI-less mode, communicating exclusively through Figma notifications